 Henry Graves Jr Supercomplication

-Think of a complication and this hunk of gold-cased haute horology probably has it.
-A perpetual calendar, moon phase, star chart, sunset and sunrise, equation of time, a split seconds chronograph and 30-minute and 12-hour recorders.
-Oh, and hours, minutes and seconds.
+Think of any watch complication and this hunk of gold-cased haute horology probably has it: perpetual calendar, moon phase, star chart, sunset and sunrise, equation of time, split seconds chronograph and 30-minute and 12-hour recorders.
+Along with hours, minutes and seconds, of course.
 Yep.
 It’s nuts.
 Just don’t expect to find anything like it at your local pawn shop.